 |Weight||3.25 lbs||1.1 lbs||2.1 lbs||0.84 lb|

-The MB8600 is our top pick, but it is not supported by all ISP’s.
+The MB8600 is our top pick, but it is not supported by all ISPs.
 In that case, the SB8200 is a great runner-up.
-If you want a detailed breakdown of all of the differences, view our full comparison.
+View our full comparison if you want a detailed breakdown of the differences.
 Motorola MB8600 vs ARRIS SB8200.

 Best DOCSIS 3.1 Modem Router Combo?